annagabain/Mom-Schedule/README.md

 ### Debugging

-:lady_beetle: - Static files weren't included by Heroku after deployment.
-Using WhiteNoise package fixed the issue.
+:spider: - Static files weren't included by Heroku after deployment.

+:bulb: - Using WhiteNoise package fixed the issue.

 <img width="30%" alt="debugging" src="documentation/static_css_heroku.jpg"> <img width="30%" alt="debugging" src="documentation/static_css_local.jpg">

-:lady_beetle: - Date Format
+:spider: - Date Format

 having trouble with the date formats in Django.
 The html form has dd-mm-yyyy and Django has yyyy-mm-dd.
 They somehow communicate innerly to save the date correctly in the database but the problem occurs when I try editing one of my model items...